Snowflake-Labs/sfquickstarts/site/devlabs/Resource Optimization - Performance Optimization.md

 ##Snowpipe History & 7-Day Average (T3)
 ######Tier 3
 ####Description:
-Average daily credits consumed by Snowpipe grouped by week over the last year.
-####How to Interpret Results:
+Average daily credits consumed by Snowpipe grouped by week over the last year.####How to Interpret Results:
-Look for anomolies in the daily average over the course of the year.
+Look for anomalies in the daily average over the course of the year.
 Opportunity to investigate the spikes or changes in consumption.
 ####Primary Schema:
 Account_Usage
 ####SQL